Chinese malware targeting critical infrastructure, Microsoft and U.S. government warn

 Microsoft has not detected any offensive attacks, but noted Chinese intelligence and military hackers routinely prioritize espionage and the gathering of information, rather than destruction.

-U.S. federal law enforcement and intelligence agencies including the FBI, NSA and Cybersecurity and Infrastructure Security Agency (CISA) released a bulletin, Wednesday, outlining the actor's ongoing operational playbook, as well as a roadmap of code that enables possible victims to detect the intruder.
+U.S. federal law enforcement and intelligence agencies including the FBI, NSA and Cybersecurity and Infrastructure Security Agency (CISA) released a bulletin Wednesday, outlining Volt Typhoon's ongoing operational playbook as well as a roadmap of code that enables possible victims to detect the intruder.

 According to the bulletin, authorities "recently discovered" the cluster of activity.
 "Private sector partners have identified that this activity affects networks across U.S. critical infrastructure sectors, and the authoring agencies believe the actor could apply the same techniques against these and other sectors worldwide," the brief continued.